Kyeo1983/Luigi_Pypeline/docs/source/index.rst

-.. pypeline documentation master file, created by sphinx-quickstart on Sun Aug 26 06:57:37 2018.
+.. codebase documentation master file, created by sphinx-quickstart on Mon Feb 26 16:32:01 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pypeline's documentation!
+Welcome to codebase's documentation!
 ====================================

+.. include:: modules.rst

 .. toctree::
    :maxdepth: 2